avishreekh/logstop/README.md

 This repository contains code for the paper "LogSTOP: Temporal Scores over Prediction Sequences for Matching and Retrieval".

+We provide scripts to evaluate query matching and text to video retrieval using videos and temporal properties of your choice.
+While we only include YOLOv8x as an example of a local property predictor (local properties = objects here), we discuss how you could easily include your own custom local property predictors below!

+Please feel free to reach out to <akhare@seas.upenn.edu> to discuss applications to other domains (maybe you are interested in temporal properties over multimodal data) and local properties (actions, speakers, higher level concepts such as occlusion or lighting maybe?).

 ## Project structure

 The repository is structured as follows (only the key components are mentioned here):